wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 > Note: To stop the web application, you can go back to the terminal or command prompt and press `CTRL+C`.

-## How to set up a Node.js project to use TypeScript
+## Set Up Your Node.js Project to Use TypeScript

 The first step is to add the TypeScript compiler.
 You can install the compiler as a developer dependency using the `--save-dev` flag.